-He smiles in return and says, “Yes, the foundation that you base your life upon is built by your thoughts and actions.”
+He smiles in return and says, “Yes, the foundation that you live your life upon is built by your thoughts and actions.”

 “Oh wow!
 His statement reminds me of the Sentinel, a Spirit Guide that I have worked with for years, who always says.
 “What do you stand for?”
 I always answer “Spirit,” as that has been my direction in working with the Guides for over twenty years now.
 So it is not always what we stand for, but also what we stand upon?
 Enlightenment could be simple act of building a solid, good foundation from which we base our lives?”